Top California Employment Attorneys Working For You

 Some of the major topics in California employee privacy law include:

-- Whether employers may videotape employees (this is generally okay in public areas of the workplace but not in restrooms, locker rooms or similar private areas).
+- Whether employers may videotape you (this is generally okay in public areas of the workplace but not in restrooms, locker rooms or similar private areas).

-- Whether employers may monitor employees’ internet usage.
+- Whether employers may monitor your internet usage.

-- Whether employers can ask about job applicants’ criminal records (so-called “ban the box” laws).
+- Whether employers can ask about your criminal records (so-called “ban the box” laws).

-- Whether and how an employer can use an employee’s medical records and history.
+- Whether and how an employer can use your medical records and history.

-- Drug tests for employees (generally speaking, employers may require drug tests for job applicants but not for employees, unless they are working in safety-sensitive positions or the employer has reason to suspect drug use).
+- Drug tests (generally speaking, employers may require drug tests for job applicants but not for employees, unless you are working in safety-sensitive positions or the employer has reason to suspect drug use).

 - Whether an employer can check your credit rating.